NIEM/NIEM.github.io/reference/domain-modeling-guide/index.md

 Depending on the outcome of a simple (default) search, a resulting list will have as many as three parts in this order:

-1. Exact match on name:  All data names for which the search criteria exactly matched that entire naem (excluding its namespace prefix).
+1. Exact match on name:  All data names for which the search criteria exactly matched that entire name (excluding its namespace prefix).
 2. Partial match on name:  All data names for which the search criteria matched a substring within that name (excluding its namespace prefix).
 3. Match on other metadata:  All data names for which the search criteria matched a substring within its associated data definition or other metadata (including namespace prefixes that may occur within the metadata).